marcusoftnet/marcusoftnet.github.io/_posts/2016-09-28-principles-over-practices.md

 Or did it… No it didn't, because it stated clearly that you should only use the part of RUP that supports you and your organization.
 But everyone (that I saw) still implemented everything of it.
 Just because it was there and, more importantly, because no-one knew where we going;

-- This big SAD document feels so stupid - should we stop doing it, do it better, do it in iterations, AAAAH - what is it?
+- This big SAD document feels so stupid - should we stop doing it, do it better, do it in iterations?
 - We really should change the way we write these sequence diagrams, it doesn't gives me value most of the time.
 "Ap ap ap - that's not RUP.
 RUP tells us to …"
 - All these meetings are wearing us down.
 There's no time to work.
 But which one should we stop doing?
 If we stop doing one, why not stop doing all?
 Which is the more important.